 Accordingly, in addition to facilitating bandwidth transactions on the Network, the Orchid digital currency is used to prove a stake within the Orchid network that demonstrates a commitment by bandwidth providers, as well as to mitigate certain risks.

 Orchid supports the ability for users to buy a pre funded Orchid account from within the official iOS app using native FIAT currency.
 “Orchid credits” are special accounts where the cryptocurrency, xDai, must be spent only with our preferred providers.
-Like all Orchid accounts, the account can be shared with an unlimited number of people or devices.
+Like all Orchid accounts, the account can be shared among devices.

 What is being purchased when a user buys Orchid credits?

 - Balance Based on the chosen pricing tier, the user will receive an Orchid account funded with an amount of xDai, subject to market fluctuations, which can be used to purchase bandwidth on the Orchid network.

 - Deposit A portion of the purchase is invested as a deposit to the generated account.
 This is required for participation in the Orchid network as both a deterrent of client malfeasance as well as a determinant for ticket sizing in our nanopayment system.

 - Gas Transactions made on the blockchain require small payments and a portion of the credits purchase goes to covering these costs for creating the Orchid account.

 - Fees Transaction fees for accepting FIAT.

 The purpose of Orchid credits is to open up use of the Orchid network to a wider range of users, such as users who aren’t familiar with cryptocurrency or don’t want to deal with the intricacies themselves.
 No personal information is accessed or stored by Orchid during the purchase process or in the use of the Orchid app.